 Our Goldendoodle, Kona Bear, had diarrhea for the first time when he was 2 months old.
-Needless to say, as new puppy parents we freaked out and took him to veterinarian twice in one week.
+Needless to say, as new puppy parents we freaked out and took him to the veterinarian twice in one week.
 In addition, we also researched hours online on why he had diarrhea.
 It turned out he was allergic to his puppy food, so we changed up his puppy food.
 You can read my Best Food For a Goldendoodle Puppy article for my recommendations.
 Here are also the top alternatives:

 My Goldendoodle Has Diarrhea, what should I do?

 The first step is remain calm.
 It’s common for Goldendoodle puppy’s or even adults to sniff around and eat EVERYTHING from dirt to leaves to rocks.
 Ingesting food outside of their normal puppy kibble will cause your Goldendoodle to get diarrhea.
 Our Goldendoodle has had diarrhea several times for various different reasons and each time his stools have gone back to normal after about a week.

 Here’s what you should monitor if your Goldendoodle is having diarrhea:

 - Color.
 Your dogs poop should always be a brown color coming out of the digestive tract.
 If your Goldendoodle’s poop isn’t brown and it has blood in it, I would take him to the vet as this could be an indication of gastric ulcers, colitis, or hemorrhagic gastroenteritis.

 - Coating.
 Goldendoodle stool’s should be free of any coating.
 Our dog had a thick white mucus coat that was slimy which means that there was digestion issues with the large intestine.
 If there’s some type of white or yellow coating, I would take my dog to the veterinarian.